SmartTokenLabs/attestation/README.md

 # What is an attestation

-An attestation is a cryptographically signed proof by an attestor.
+An attestation is a cryptographically signed proof by an attester.
 For example, a marriage document is an attestation signed by a witness.

 In many cases, an attestation influences value.
 For example, a medical certificate signed by a doctor entitles the employee for paid leave and a warranty entitles a free repair service.